FAQ

 Those are public-link shorteners — you make yourdomain.com/abc123 and put it on a poster. slashgo is team-scoped go/ navigation for internal docs.
 Different job.

-Yes. slashgo exposes a signed read-only MCP endpoint via cmdline.
-Agents can resolve go/ slugs without a user login.
+Yes.
+SlashGo exposes signed read-only resolution through Cmdline's MCP bridge.
+Approved agents can resolve go/ slugs without a user login.